ahdfks/project_HC_Asia/README.md

 * Replaced NaN with null

 ## Exploratory Data Analysis (by Jupyter Notebook)
-Created the distributions of cleaned data and the value counts for the various categorical variables\
+Created the distributions of cleaned data and the value counts for the various categorical variables.\
 Below are a few highlights from the pivot tables:

 ![thera](https://user-images.githubusercontent.com/79106560/110397060-6f2fde80-8071-11eb-9c9d-a4d8fa97965d.png)